LaurensArp/VPint/README.md

 target_clean = VPint2.run()
 ```

-For more details, please see the cloud_removal_example.ipynb notebook in the examples folder, and the accompanying blog post/tutorial (coming up).
+For more details, please see the cloud_removal_example.ipynb notebook in the examples folder, and the accompanying blog post/tutorial here: https://adaresearch.wordpress.com/2024/08/07/removing-clouds-from-optical-earth-observation-imagery-using-vpint2-in-2-lines-of-python-code/.

+## Further questions

+If you have further questions, please feel free to reach out to me at my work email address specified in the paper.

 ## Citing this work